nulib-ds/dsgn-106/1-from-ideas-to-low-fidelity-mockups/1-from-ideas-to-mockups-testing.md

 ---
 name: one-three
 ---
-Example concept ideas generated during an ideation session focused on infant safe sleeping.
+*Fig. 3* Example concept ideas generated during an ideation session focused on infant safe sleeping.
 Each idea should be documented with a quick sketch and descriptor.
 Image courtesy of all teams from 2019 Fall DTC - Section 15.
 ```

 ## Step 2: Sorting Ideas into Complementary Solution-Sets